-What to do for Valentine?
-It’s a question many of us will have to answer in the upcoming days, with February 14th just around the corner.
-Because even if you don’t want to buy any presents for the most romantic day of the year, it’s still nice to spend some quality time with your loved one.
-When you’re living in Brussels, it can sometimes seem tricky to find new romantic spots throughout the city.
-Contrary to let’s say Paris or Vienna, the capital of Belgium isn’t exactly internationally renowned for its romantic atmosphere.
+What to do for Valentine’s Day?
+It is a question many of us will be asking in the coming days, with 14 February just around the corner.
+Even if you do not plan on buying gifts for the most romantic day of the year, it is still a wonderful opportunity to spend quality time with the person you love.
+When living in Brussels, however, it can sometimes feel challenging to discover new romantic spots around the city.
+Unlike Paris or Vienna, the Belgian capital is not internationally known for its romantic reputation.

 1. Meise botanic garden